darkf/darkfo/README.md

 - The TypeScript compiler, installed via `npm install -g typescript` (you'll need [node.js](https://nodejs.org/en/)).

-If you're testing on Chrome, you'll need a suitable HTTP server due to the way it sandboxes `file://` (I'll recommend LightTPD.
-On Windows, [grab this .zip](http://en.wlmp-project.net/downloads.php?cat=lighty).
-You'll need to point its `server.document.root` in `conf/lighttpd.conf` to the root DarkFO directory.)
+You'll need an HTTP server to run (despite being all static content) due to the way browsers sandbox requests.

-Or just quickly start one in the current directory using python:
+If you're comfortable with setting up nginx, lighttpd, or Apache, go for that.
+If not, a simple way is to use Python:

-Python 2: `python -m SimpleHTTPServer`
+- Python 2: `python -m SimpleHTTPServer` (Python 2 is already required anyway)

-Python 3: `python -m http.server`
+- Python 3: `python -m http.server`

 Alternatively, Firefox can load directly from `file://`.